joostflick/functional-programming/README.md

 ## Results

 When doing several queries and applying them to my simple bar chart, I'm able to see an indication of the amount of English book growing.
-To get more definitive results I will have to obtain a bigger dataset though.
+To get more definitive results I will have to obtain a bigger dataset.
+Furthermore I am still debating the best queries to use if I won't be able to retrieve ALL books.

 ## Problems